Venice Film Festival: Development and closure

 In 1963 the winds of change blew strongly during Luigi Chiarini’s directorship of the festival (1963–1968).
 During the years of his directorship, Chiarini aspired to renew the spirit and the structures of the festival, pushing for a total reorganization of the entire system.
 For six years the festival followed a consistent path, according to the rigid criteria put in place for the selection of works in competition, and took a firm stand against the political pressures and interference of more and more demanding movie studios, preferring the artistic quality of films to the growing commercialization of the film industry.

 The social and political unrest of 1968 had strong repercussions on the Venice Bienniale.
 From 1969 to 1979 no prizes were awarded and the festival returned to the non-competitiveness of the first edition due to the Years of Lead.
 In 1973, 1977 and 1978, the festival was not even held.
-The Golden Lion didn't make its return until 1980.
+The Golden Lion did not make its return until 1980.

-The rebirth
+Rebirth

 The long-awaited rebirth came in 1979, thanks to the new director Carlo Lizzani (1979–1983), who decided to restore the image and value the festival had lost over the last decade.
 The 1979 edition laid the foundation for the restoration of international prestige.
 In an attempt to create a more modern image of the festival, the neo-director created a committee of experts to assist in selecting the works and to increase the diversity of submissions to the festival.

-In 2004 an independent and parallel film festival, Giornate degli Autori, was created in association with the festival.
+In 2004 an independent and parallel film festival Giornate degli Autori was created in association with the festival.

-To celebrate the 70th edition of the festival, in 2013 the new section "Venezia 70 – Future Reloaded" was created.
+To celebrate the 70th edition of the festival, in 2013, the section "Venezia 70 – Future Reloaded" was specially created for the edition.